Panama Geisha Coffee – an outstanding coffee in every respect

 True to its historical origin, it tastes very much like Ethiopian coffee.

-The aroma is very intense and floral, and you can discern notes of peach, mango, papaya, lime, jasmine and a finish of bergamot.
-It has a solid body and well balanced, delicate acidity.
+The aroma is intense and floral, and you can discern notes of peach, mango, papaya, lime, jasmine, and a bergamot finish.
+It has a solid body and well-balanced, delicate acidity.

-I have tasted many coffees so far, but this one is definitely in another league.
+I have tasted many coffees, but this one is definitely in another league.
 Worth trying by all means.

-How to brew Panama Geisha coffee for best results
+How to brew Panama Geisha Coffee for the best Results

-If you invested serious money for the best coffee beans available you want to make sure not to spoil everything by some avoidable mistake.
+If you invested serious money for the best coffee beans available, you want to ensure you do not spoil everything by some avoidable mistake.

 As for the grind size, it’s best to choose the setting for regular filter coffee.